 There are so many great things about being an entrepreneur.
 You get to decide how far and how fast you want to push yourself every day.
 You get that sense of accomplishment of having created something on your own steam, and if you are successful, you get to enjoy wealth outside of what most people expect from regular nine to five jobs.
+But one of the best aspects of being an entrepreneur is your ability to give back to those who helped you along the way or the community which molded you into the person you are.

 The first thing a lot of entrepreneurs do when their extra income starts coming in, is upgrade their wardrobe, get a nicer car, pay off the mortgage.
 Despite having worked really hard to achieve success, soon having all that extra money makes them feel really lucky.
 Lucky to be able to afford to eat what they choose, live where they choose, vacation where they choose.
 Their next impulse is to want to share that good fortune.
 In general, that starts with family.